WRITING TO HONOR GOD

 And when the seven thunders spoke, I was about to write; but I heard a voice from heaven say, “Seal up what the seven thunders have said and do not write it down.”
 Revelations 10:4, NIV

-Please give us an ear to hear your instructions to write that we might write only what you give us to write.
+Please give us an ear to hear your instructions that we may write only what you approve.
 Amen.